David46290/Signal-Processing-and-Data-Mining-and-Machine-Learning/README.md

 Okay, so that is the end of the construction of the imaginary datasets.
 In **real situations**, you obtain the datasets **WITHOUT knowing how they are constructed**.

-So let's just forget how we build ours signals and surface qualities, and assuming
+<h2 align="center">So let's just forget how we build our datasets, and assuming we gathered those thing from machining processes (such as milling) in real world.</h2>

+**Signals** can be assumed as ***vibration in 3 axes*** (X, Y, Z), and we can see **y values** as ***surface roughness***, ***width of milled grooves***, or any other thing you come out with.
+It's time for your imagination.

-With signals and quality records gathered from processes, we want to examine their relations, as it is helpful for us to understand the mechanisms underlying the machining process.
+Now, with signals and quality records gathered from machining processes, we want to **examine their relations**, as it is helpful for us to **understand the mechanisms underlying the machining process**.
 The major functionalities of the repo. can be divided into three topics, which are related to different .py files below:

-### signal_processing.py: Processing the captured signals using time-domain, frequency-domain, or time-frequency-domain analyses.
+<h3 align="left">signal_processing.py: Processing the captured signals using time-domain, frequency-domain, or time-frequency-domain analyses.</h3>

-### featureExtraction.py & autoencoder.py: Extracting features from the signals.
+<h3 align="left">featureExtraction.py & autoencoder.py: Extracting features from the signals.</h3>

-### cross-validation.py, correlation_analysis.py, and any .py with 'classPSO' as prefix: Analyzing the relations between extracted features and qualities, or constructing machine-learning models to predict the qualities based on input signals.
+<h3 align="left">cross-validation.py, correlation_analysis.py, and any .py with 'classPSO' as prefix: Analyzing the relations between extracted features and qualities, or constructing machine-learning models to predict the qualities based on input signals.</h3>